-On November 30, 2020, Telkonet entered into a Wireless Network Patent License Agreement (the "License Agreement") with Sipco, LLC ("Sipco") and IPCO, LLC dba Intus^{IQ} (collectively, the "Licensors") in order to settle a patent infringement lawsuit without the expense of costly litigation.
+In addition, on November 30, 2020, Telkonet entered into a Wireless Network Patent License Agreement (the "License Agreement") with Sipco, LLC ("Sipco") and IPCO, LLC dba Intus^{IQ} (collectively, the "Licensors") in order to settle a patent infringement lawsuit without the expense of costly litigation.
 Without admission as to infringement, validity, or enforceability of the Licensed Patents (as defined in the License Agreement) or liability with respect to any claims of the complaint filed in the patent infringement lawsuit, Telkonet has agreed to pay certain royalty fees to the Licensors in exchange for the right under the Essential Claims (as defined in the License Agreement) of the Licensed Patents (as defined in the License Agreement), including multiple essential wireless mesh ("EWM") patents to manufacture, have manufactured, sell, offer to sell, import, export, and use the Licensed Products (as defined in the License Agreement).
 The EWM patent portfolio covers technologies used in multi-hop wireless networks utilizing wireless protocols such as, but not limited to, Zigbee.
 The portfolio also covers applications including, but not limited to, home and building automation and industrial controls.

-As of December 31, 2022, the Company had a current liability of approximately \$200,000, of which \$60,000 is included in accounts payable and \$140,000 in other accrued liabilities (See Note F - Current Accrued Liabilities for further breakdown of accrued liabilities), along with a non-current liability of \$220,000 included in accrued royalties - long-term recorded on its Consolidated Balance Sheet.
-The corresponding expense was recorded in 2020 in the selling, general and administrative line of the Consolidated Statements of Operations.
+As of December 31, 2020, the Company had a current liability of approximately \$28,000, included in accounts payable and a non-current liability of \$500,000 included in accrued royalties - long-term recorded on its Consolidated Balance Sheet.
+The corresponding expense was recorded in the selling, general and administrative line of the Consolidated Statements of Operations.
 The payment of the royalty fees is expected to have a material and adverse impact on the Company's results of operations and liquidity.
 See Note M - Commitments and Contingencies in the Notes to the Consolidated Financial Statements under Item 15 of Part IV of this Annual Report on Form 10-K for a discussion of the patent infringement lawsuit and the License Agreement.